RaulColino/ComputerGraphicsFinalProject/README.md

 MIT license

 *This license does not apply for the textures and models used in the project.
-Textures and models used in this project have their respective licenses.*
+Textures and models used in this project have their owner's respective licenses.*